andrewjpascual/Pokedex/README.md

 ## To-Do

 These would be my possible implementations in the future:
-  - Adding all pokemon
+  - Adding all pokemon :heavy_check_mark:
-  - Filtering each pokemon based on generation / type
+  - Filtering each pokemon based on generation / type :heavy_check_mark: